Chukroid/bouncey-buttons/README.md

 ## Why Use the BounceyButtons Module
 - **Write Less Code**: Simplifies button animation setup, letting you focus on your game logic.
 - **Focus on Functionality**: Concentrate on what your button should do without worrying about animation details.
-- **Lightweight and Flexible**: Optimized for performance and easy to modify to suit your needs.
+- **Lightweight and Flexible**: Optimized for performance and easy to modify to suit your needs since it is open-source.

 #### This is my first ever public release module! 🎉 If you have any suggestions to make it better or improvements you'd like to see, please feel free to let me know.
 I'm also open to pull requests, so don’t hesitate to contribute! 😊